smcclab/smc-course/_workshops/05-collaboration.md

 ## Pd resources

-Nothing new this week, but I've been updating all the content & links to previous weeks, so if you haven't gone back over them it might be worth taking a look.
+Nothing new this week, but all the resources from previous workshops are still relevant---especially now that you're thinking about how to use them in an ensemble context.

 ## Things to think about